To view artist response commission

 ………..

-This event is presented in partnership with Spike Island, and supported by Arts Council England.
+This event is presented in partnership with Spike Island, and supported by Arts Council England and Feminist Review Trust.
 It forms part of a new Cinenova programme titled The Work We Share – a programme of 10 newly digitised films from the Cinenova collection, captioned by Collective Text alongside 10 new artist response commissions, touring the UK throughout 2021-22.

 X